 Credit: Blackmagic

-If you’re happy to stick with a Full HD video workflow and you just need a larger screen, then the Video Assist 7-inch 3G makes a logical upgrade from the 5-inch 3G version.
+If you’re happy to stick with a Full HD video workflow and just need a larger screen, then the Video Assist 7-inch 3G is the logical upgrade from the 5-inch 3G version.
 However, as well as sharing the same resolution limit, it also has a much dimmer screen than Blackmagic’s newer 12G models.
 Not only that, with a weight of 825g, it’s not well suited to handheld or gimbal use, and will be more at home attached to a proper cinema rig.

 If you just need a bigger monitor, there are many cheaper alternatives, though the Video Assist 7-inch 3G’s external ProRes recording could be an advantage.
-With the whole industry shifting towards 4K as a baseline standard these days, though, Blackmagic’s 12G external screens look a much better buy.
+As the whole industry shifts towards 4K as a baseline standard these days, Blackmagic’s 12G external screens look a much better buy.

 10. Blackmagic Design Video Assist 7-inch 12G HDR